Stairlifts for Narrow Stairs (From 610mm) – What Will Fit Your Home?

 How much space is needed for a stairlift?

-It depends on the model and the type of stairs, but as little as 61cm may be enough with the right stairlift.
+It depends on the model and the type of stairs, but as little as 61cm (or less) may be enough with the right stairlift.
 If you have a larger space, we often recommend a less expensive model according to your needs and budget.
+Less expensive makes and models can cope with slightly wider stairs, such as the Stannah 260 which can cope with stairs as narrow as 67.9cm in width.

 Will The Flow X Fit My Staircase?